Cornea

-The cornea is the transparent front part of the eye that covers the iris, pupil, and anterior chamber.
+The cornea is the transparent front part of the eyeball which covers the iris, pupil, and anterior chamber.
 Along with the anterior chamber and lens, the cornea refracts light, accounting for approximately two-thirds of the eye's total optical power.
 In humans, the refractive power of the cornea is approximately 43 dioptres.
 The cornea can be reshaped by surgical procedures such as LASIK.

 While the cornea contributes most of the eye's focusing power, its focus is fixed.
 Accommodation (the refocusing of light to better view near objects) is accomplished by changing the geometry of the lens.
 Medical terms related to the cornea often start with the prefix "kerat-" from the Greek word κέρας, horn.

 Structure

 The cornea has unmyelinated nerve endings sensitive to touch, temperature and chemicals; a touch of the cornea causes an involuntary reflex to close the eyelid.
 Because transparency is of prime importance, the healthy cornea does not have or need blood vessels within it.
 Instead, oxygen dissolves in tears and then diffuses throughout the cornea to keep it healthy.
+A 2023 hypothesis by Mazyar Yazdani from Oslo University Hospital proposed that the tear film lipid layer may contribute to corneal oxygen supply.
 Similarly, nutrients are transported via diffusion from the tear fluid through the outside surface and the aqueous humour through the inside surface.
 Nutrients also come via neurotrophins supplied by the nerves of the cornea.
 In humans, the cornea has a diameter of about 11.5 mm and a thickness of 0.5–0.6 mm in the center and 0.6–0.8 mm at the periphery.
 Transparency, avascularity, the presence of immature resident immune cells, and immunologic privilege makes the cornea a very special tissue.

 The most abundant soluble protein in mammalian cornea is albumin.

 The human cornea borders with the sclera at the corneal limbus.
 In lampreys, the cornea is solely an extension of the sclera, and is separate from the skin above it, but in more advanced vertebrates it is always fused with the skin to form a single structure, albeit one composed of multiple layers.
 In fish, and aquatic vertebrates in general, the cornea plays no role in focusing light, since it has virtually the same refractive index as water.